Berlin-Hohenschönhausen Memorial: Political oppression

 Hohenschönhausen was a very important part of East Germany's system of political oppression.

 Although torture and physical violence were commonly employed at Hohenschönhausen (especially in the 1950s), psychological intimidation was the main method of political repression and techniques including sleep deprivation, total isolation, threats to friends and family members, and the use of cells that could be filled with water to prevent the prisoner from sitting or sleeping.

 A suggested reason why the torture of East Germany's own citizenry was permitted for so long was the Hohenschönhausen exclusion zone.
 The prison was located in a large restricted area bordered by a large military town.
 Additionally, it officially did not exist during many of the years it operated, being left off all maps.
 These two measures combined meant that few people who did not work there knew what occurred inside.
 Because it was not well known, the prison was not stormed by demonstrators after the fall of the Wall.
 This allegedly allowed prison authorities to destroy much of the evidence of their activities.
-Today, much of our knowledge comes from former prisoners personal accounts and documentation from other East German institutions.
+Today, much knowledge comes from former prisoners' personal accounts and documentation from other East German institutions.

 Memorial

 The Hohenschönhausen Memorial (Gedenkstätte) was founded in the early 1990s by former inmates.
 The prison was listed as a historical site in 1992 and welcomed its first visitors in 1994.
 The Foundation is funded equally by both the German federal government and the Berlin state government.

 The Foundation was initially headed by Gabriele Camphausen, then by Mechthild Günther, who served as provisional director until September 2000.
 Hubertus Knabe has since served as executive director.

 The Foundation is open year-round, with hourly tours between 11:00 and 15:00 (10:00 – 16:00 at weekends).
-English-speaking tours are conducted up to three times a day (currently at 14:30), depending on the season.
+English-speaking tours are conducted three times a day (currently at 10:20, 12:20, and 14:20), year-round except some holidays.
 Visitors may tour in groups only, entrance fees range from €1, for students, to €6, the normal admission price.